willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 ---

 # Microsoft 365 Copilot admin guide for E5 licenses

-> [!WARNING]
-> This article is a work in progress for Ignite.
-Do not publish.

 When preparing your organization for [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) or you're ready to start using Copilot, there are features in your E5 license that can help get your data ready.